visgl/deck.gl/docs/upgrade-guide.md

 #### Removed method: `AttributeManager.addDynamic`

-This method has been deprecated since version 2.5 and is now removed, use `AttributeManager.add()` instead
+This method has been deprecated since version 2.5 and is now removed in v4.
+Use `AttributeManager.add()` instead.

 ### Deprecated/Removed Layers